pshchelo/stackdev/heat-templates/webapps/README.rst

 ``fedora-python.yaml``
   Uses ``fedora-heat-test-image`` and Python's SimpleHTTPServer, reports hostname.
-Generally any image with Python installed could be used.
+  Generally any image with Python3 or Python installed could be used.

 ``fedora-tomcat.yaml``
   Uses ``fedora-heat-test-image``, installs Java, Tomcat and simple Tomcat servlet.